Career Advancement

 We are specifically interested in activities that:

-- Support partnerships where employers have helped develop training curriculum and industry recognized credentials, are invested in and committed to training and hiring diverse talent for a variety of occupations, and provide career advancement support and opportunity.
+- Support partnerships where employers have helped develop training curriculum and industry recognized credentials, are invested in and committed to training and hiring for a variety of occupations, and provide career advancement support and opportunity.

 - Support collaboration between the public workforce system, industry partners and school districts to update and implement state mandated K-12 career readiness standards and curriculum.